“Then They Were Glad”

 The story of Good Friday is this: that Christ was broken in order that we who trust in him can be fixed.
 The story of Easter Sunday is that he has triumphed over the things that wreck, harm, destroy, and break our lives.

 You know, Dylan’s songs are—depending on if you’re a Dylan fan or not is… I don’t know many of them.
 I just know a few.
 But there’s one that I’ve always known, and I went looking for it again this week.
-The poetry’s terrible, but it goes like this: “Broken bottles, broken plates…” Told you it was wrong, didn’t I?
+The poetry’s terrible, but it goes like this: “Broken bottles, broken plates…” Told you it was rotten, didn’t I?

 Broken switches, broken gates